-The Fund is a RQFII Access Fund and may invest directly up to 20% of its total assets in the PRC by investing via RQFII Quota.
+The Fund is a RQFII Access Fund and may invest directly up to 20% of its total assets in the PRC by investing via the RQFII regime.

 The Fund is a CIBM Fund and may gain direct exposure for no more than 20% of its total assets to onshore bonds distributed in Mainland China in the CIBM via the Foreign Access Regime and/ or Bond Connect and/or other means as may be permitted by the relevant regulations from time to time.
-The Fund may invest up to 20% in aggregate of its total assets in the PRC via RQFII Quota, the Foreign Access Regime and/or Bond Connect.
+The Fund may invest up to 20% in aggregate of its total assets in the PRC via the RQFII regime, the Foreign Access Regime and/or Bond Connect.